Our Microsoft Authenticity Guarantee

 What type of keys do you supply?

-We only supply three types of key, which is always clearly indicated on the product page:
+We provide three types of keys, which are always clearly labeled on the product page:

-OEM – These are keys sent out to “original equipment manufacturers” to activate software on newly built computer systems.
-If you’re building a new computer system you could be classed as an OEM, you can use these keys with certain limitations clearly shown on the product page.
+• OEM – If you’re building a new computer system, you may qualify as an “Original Equipment Manufacturer” and use these keys.
+However, OEM keys come with certain limitations, which are clearly outlined on the product page.

-MAK – These keys are sent out to organizations to perform multiple activations on their internal computer systems, each MAK key has a set number of activations and will never be split or shared.
+• MAK – These keys are designed for organizations to perform multiple activations on internal systems.
+Each MAK key has a fixed number of activations and is never split or shared.

 How can I be sure your keys are genuine?

-A few reasons, and how you can verify for yourself:
+Here’s why you can trust our keys and how you can verify them yourself:

-– Keys redeemed directly through the Microsoft website (most Office keys) will be listed under your Services & Subscriptions page, exactly the same as if you bought from a big box retailer, or directly from Microsoft themselves.
+• Keys redeemed directly through Microsoft’s website (such as Office keys) will appear under your Services & Subscriptions page, just as if you purchased from a major retailer or directly from Microsoft.

-– Although not officially supported by Microsoft, you can use a PID checker to confirm the type of key and its validity.
+• Although not officially supported by Microsoft, you can use a PID checker to verify the key type and its validity.

-– On Windows you can run the following CMD prompt to confirm the key type of your Windows key: slmgr /dli
+• On Windows, you can run the following CMD prompt to confirm the key type: slmgr /dli

-We use Trustindex to collate all customer reviews from our Trustpilot and Cusrev pages, check out our review summary page here: https://www.vevodigital.com/verified-reviews/
+We use Trustindex to gather all customer reviews from our Trustpilot and Cusrev pages.

 What is your returns policy?